akashgardas/Data-Analysis/day2/notes/notes.md

 12) Sum of first and last digits in a number
 13) Print all ASCII character with theri values
 14) Print number in words (123 - one two three)
+15) Pattern printing
+16) Palindromes between 1 and N
+17) Armstrong Numbers between 1 and N
+18) Strong number
+19) Perfect number
+20) Find all factors of a number
+21) Find all Prime factors of a number
+22) Fibonacci series
+23) Pascals triangle